MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-d2d1createfactory_r2.md

 targetos: Windows
 req.typenames:
 req.redist:
-ms.custom: 19H1
 ---

 ## -description

-Creates a factory object that can be used to create Direct2D resources.
+A helper function template that creates a factory object that can be used to create Direct2D resources.

 ## -parameters